Our biggest event of the year is October 7—Prairie Harvest Fest!

 Yes.
 Plans for two multi-family communities, stacked flats and townhomes for rent at 56th and Picadilly are in the works.
 In addition, Painted Prairie will feature further rental options available in Town Center.

 The Painted Prairie ownership group is a collaboration of long-time Denver developers Alberta Development and Resolute Strategies.
 Painted Prairie is the only other Colorado community designed by the same creative planning team–Civitas and Calthorpe & Associates—who successfully transformed Stapleton Airport into a world-renowned, successful urban redevelopment now known as Central Park.

-Currently, Painted Prairie offers 10 open model homes from world-class builders: David Weekley Homes, Epic Homes, KB Home Paired Villas, KB Home Single-Family Detached, McStain Neighborhoods, Parkwood Homes, Remington Homes, Berkeley Homes and Meritage Homes, with more models coming soon.
+Currently, Painted Prairie offers 13 open model homes from world-class builders: Berkeley Homes, David Weekley Homes, KB Home Paired Villas, KB Home Single-Family Detached, Meritage Homes, New Home Co., Parkwood Homes, and Remington Homes.

 The Master Plan map references home sites, parks, and other amenities with a conceptual map available for viewing in the community brochure.
 Each builder manages their own available homesites within the plan.
 Check the builder websites for details or contact their sales centers.

 The best and easiest way to check for current inventory is to visit the Inventory page on the Painted Prairie website.